zammad/zammad-org/src/en/tutorials/docker-file-handling.md

 Now start the stack to execute the restore process.

-## Restore from Another Installation
+## Restore from another installation

 **Requires:** console access to the host system and the zammad-backup container.